VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 > **Note:** In the V2 release, there is an additional entry in the
 > **Settings.Template.xml** file to specify the Windows Azure table
-> storage table name for event log used to store the integration events.
+> storage table name for the message log used to store all event and
+> command messages.

 # Building the RI